nepta1998/Virus-Scan/README.md

 go run ./cmd
 ```

-Upload progress prints to the console and then the analysis is fetched.
+In the TUI, select what you want to scan:

+- **Scan file** — pick a local file to upload
+- **Scan URL** — enter a URL to analyze

+Progress and results are shown in the interface.

 ## Project structure

 ```
 .
 ├─ cmd/
-│  └─ main.go            # Example usage of the VirusTotal service
+│  └─ main.go            # TUI entrypoint (scan file or URL)
 ├─ internal/
 │  ├─ models/
 │  │  └─ models.go       # Simple result structures
 │  └─ service/
 │     ├─ virustotal.go   # VirusTotal client implementation
-│     └─ filescan.go     # Placeholder for another service (WIP)
+│     └─ filescan.go     # FileScan service (in progress)
-├─ .env                  # Environment variables (do not commit) ├─ go.mod
+├─ go.mod
 └─ go.sum
 ```

-## Notes

-- This is a basic example.
-For production, consider:
-  - Better error handling and retries.
-  - Parameterizing the file path via CLI or flags.
-  - Persisting and/or presenting analysis results in a friendly way.